ClickCease

 • Seatbelt usage drastically decreases the user’s chance of injury during a car crash, and a defective seatbelt can provide little to no benefit in a crash.

-• If you or a loved one have suffered due to a seatbelt defect, know your rights and contact a defective seatbelt injury attorney today.
+• If you or a loved one has suffered due to a seatbelt defect, know your rights and contact a defective seatbelt injury attorney today.

 Case Results